Reply to a COVID-related Reasonable Accommodation Decision Notification Letter

 chocolate covered almond, just one, will he be alright or turn a pale blue as the process is completed

-Livia Meneghin is the author of Honey in My Hair and a Review Writer for GASHER.
-Her writing has found homes in The Academy of American Poets, BOAAT Journal, Entropy Magazine, Tinderbox, Whale Road Review, and elsewhere.
+Livia Meneghin (she/her) is the author of Honey in My Hair and a review writer for GASHER.
+She is also a 22-23 Writers' Room of Boston Poetry Fellow.
+Her writing has found homes in The Academy of American Poets, Solstice Lit, Entropy, Tinderbox, Whale Road Review, and elsewhere.
 She earned her MFA at Emerson, where she is now affiliated faculty and Program Coordinator for EmersonWRITES.